Aseptic Filling: Process, Advantages, and Applications

 In aseptic filling, products are filled into containers that have also been sterilized in advance under sterile conditions following thermal or physical sterilization.
 This prevents microorganisms from entering and spoiling the product.
 As a result, shelf life is extended without the need for preservatives.

 To gently preserve sensitive products, aseptic filling has now become a key technology in industries such as the food and pharmaceutical sectors.
-That was not always the case: previously, industrial food preservation relied on heat treatment in the final packaging—a process known as pasteurization.
+That was not always the case: previously, industrial food preservation relied on heat treatment in the final packaging — a process known as pasteurization.

 In aseptic filling, the product and packaging are brought together under sterile conditions to avoid any contamination.
-This can be achieved in various ways: in classical aseptic processes, the product and packaging are sterilized separately and then filled and sealed in a controlled environment, such as a cleanroom or under Grade-A Unidirectional Airflow (UDAF; formerly known as“laminar flow”) conditions.
+This can be achieved in various ways: in classical aseptic processes, the product and packaging are sterilized separately and then filled and sealed in a controlled environment, such as a cleanroom or under Grade-A Unidirectional Airflow (UDAF; formerly known as “laminar flow”) conditions.

 The individual process steps:

-The product to be filled (e.g., a pharmaceutical solution, milk, cosmetics) is freed from microorganisms.
+• Sterilization of the product: The product to be filled (e.g., a pharmaceutical solution, milk, cosmetics) is freed from microorganisms.
 In the pharmaceutical industry, sterilization is typically achieved through terminal sterilization (e.g., moist heat) or aseptic processing with sterilizing filtration.

 In principle, both liquid and pasty or solid products are suitable for aseptic filling.
-This process is used wherever products
+This process is used wherever products require particularly high purity, must not contain preservatives, and need to have a long shelf life.
+The requirements vary significantly depending on the sector:

 • Inhalation/respiratory solutions

-• ophthalmic drops
+• Ophthalmic drops (eye drops)

 • Irrigation solutions